COVID-19, physical distancing and self-isolation: teenage feelings

 - Are some just interested in showing distressing scenes?

-It’s also worth looking at how much media about coronavirus (COVID-19) you and your child are both seeing.
+It’s also worth looking at how much media about COVID-19 you and your child are both seeing.
 If you have the facts you need, it’s often best to switch off or switch to something else.

 Because teenagers are used to consuming a lot of social media, they might find it really hard to stop.
 You might need to talk with your child about how it isn’t helpful to see distressing news over and over again.
 And if you switch off, your child might be more likely to switch off too.

 Teenagers with disability, chronic health conditions or other additional needs

-If your teenage child has a disability, a chronic health condition or other additional needs, they might be anxious about getting coronavirus (COVID-19) or getting severe symptoms or complications.
+If your teenage child has a disability, a chronic health condition or other additional needs, they might be anxious about getting COVID-19 or getting severe symptoms or complications.
 Teenagers with additional needs are more likely than their peers to experience anxiety.

-Talking can help teenagers with additional needs who are experiencing anxiety about this situation, just as it can help teenagers without additional needs.
+Talking can help teenagers with additional needs who are experiencing anxiety, just as it can help teenagers without additional needs.
 In particular, you can support your child with additional needs by acknowledging their worries or anxieties and listening actively when your child wants to talk about feelings.

-It’s also important to make sure your child has reliable information about how coronavirus (COVID-19) might affect them and their health condition.
+It’s also important to make sure your child has reliable information about how COVID-19 might affect them and their health condition.
 Teenagers can get a lot of misinformation about their conditions from the internet or friends.

-It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting coronavirus (COVID-19) and what extra precautions your child might need to take.
+It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions your child might need to take.

 About physical distancing

-Physical distancing is a way to slow the spread of coronavirus (COVID-19).
-Coronavirus (COVID-19) spreads easily through sneezing, coughing and contact with infected people or objects.
+Physical distancing is a way to slow the spread of COVID-19.
+COVID-19 spreads easily through sneezing, coughing and contact with infected people or objects.

 The best way to do physical distancing is to stay at home.